LaurentChr/ActiveLook-Tennis/README.md

 ### Requirements

 You will need the following:
-- A pair of ActiveLook glasses
+- A pair of ActiveLook® glasses
 - Android Studio
 - An android device with BLE